corda/cordapp-template-java/README.md

 ## Using the Example RPC Client

-The `TemplateClient.java` file is a simple utility which uses the client RPC library to connect to a node and log its transaction activity.
+The `ExampleClient.java` file is a simple utility which uses the client RPC library to connect to a node and log its transaction activity.
+To run the
-It will log any existing states and listen for any future states.
-To build the client use the following Gradle task:

-     ./gradlew runTemplateClient

-To run the client:
+client:

 **Via IntelliJ:**